pwikapanel/sync/README.md

 ---------------------

 The caching is done.

-The folder access is still borked:
+The folder opening is done, I just need to test it.
-- svija.dev gives can't access (the folder doesn't exist)
-- svija.love gives generic alert that needs to be fixed (folder does exist)

 next steps: